LMKoesters/LazyModeler/README.md

 # Important note

 The model selection procedures implemented in LazyModeler are provided for convenience and exploratory analysis, and reflect practices recommended in widely used applied statistics literature [Crawley 2007; Crawley 2015].
-Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anticonservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
+Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anticonservative (e.g., p-values may appear smaller than they truly are, confidence intervals are narrower).
 This issue is known as post-selection inference (PSI).
-Specialized methods have been developed to address it, for instance [Lee et al. 2016], but they are not yet broadly applicable across the full range of model classes supported by LazyModeler.
+Specialized methods have been developed to address it, for instance in [Lee et al. 2016], but they are not yet broadly applicable across the full range of model classes supported by LazyModeler.
 We have implemented PSI for (generalized) linear regression models based on the 'selcorr' R package (Cattaneo 2021), but users are free to use the retained model from LazyModeler for more sophisticated PSI analyses.

 # References